Texas Republican on why he won't wear a mask: If I get coronavirus, 'I'll wear it' - Local News 8

 “Every time I speak with the chairman, I put a mask on.
 I maintain proper social distancing,” Jordan interrupted.

-Jordan was the subject of another heated change on Friday during a separate committee hearing.
+Jordan was the subject of another heated exchange on Friday during a separate committee hearing.

 “We’ve got a rule which says you have to wear a jacket on the floor of the House and I know people tease our friend Mr. Jordan about not ever wearing a jacket,” said Rep. Jamie Raskin, a Maryland Democrat.
 “I don’t care about his not wearing a jacket, that’s a fashion statement, but when he doesn’t wear a mask and interacts with other people in a legislative assembly, that is dangerous, that is a public health menace.”